-To an unfamiliar mind, philosophy may naturally come across as a daunting field of study for its intellectually challenging ideas and equally convoluted literature.
-As a result, the discussion of philosophy is often neglected or dismissed amidst conventional conversation for its intellectual inaccessibility.
+To an unfamiliar mind, philosophy may come across as a daunting field of study for its intellectually challenging ideas and equally convoluted literature.
+As a result, discussion of philosophy is often neglected or dismissed in conventional conversation for its intellectual inaccessibility.
 However, it is because NBC subverts this perceived inaccessibility that its latest hit sitcom The Good Place manages to entice viewers both familiar and unfamiliar with philosophy.
 In particular, producer Michael Schur uses the show as a medium for exploring the significance of moral philosophy in ethical decision making and how one should live life in relation to others.

-The show follows the story of Eleanor Shellstrop (Kristen Bell) who after dying, is sent to Schur’s candy-coloured version of the afterlife known titularly as ‘The Good Place’; it is the place where all humans who lived ‘good’ benevolent lives on Earth are sent after death to indulge in divine pleasures such as limitless frozen yogurt and shrimp cocktails.
-The show’s central conflict reveals itself when Eleanor realizes she does not belong in ‘The Good Place’ and must have been sent by mistake.
+The show follows the story of Eleanor Shellstrop (Kristen Bell) who after dying, is sent to Schur’s candy-coloured version of the afterlife known as ‘The Good Place’; it is the place where all humans who lived ‘good’ benevolent lives on Earth are sent after death to indulge in divine pleasures such as limitless frozen yogurt and shrimp cocktails.
+The show’s central conflict reveals itself when Eleanor realizes she does not belong in ‘The Good Place’ and must have been sent there by mistake.
 In order to fit in, Eleanor decides to learn what it means to be a ‘good’ person with the help of her afterlife soulmate and moral mentor Chidi Anagonye (William Jackson Harper).

 As of the publishing of this article, the show has completed its third season and is confirmed to be renewed for a fourth by NBC, a decision undoubtedly indicative of the rising popularity of ethics among aspiring philosophical thinkers.
 While those intellectually familiar with moral philosophy may find the show’s philosophical teachings elementary, there is something of value to be extracted by everyone.
 Whether you be a casual viewer or a professor of moral philosophy, The Good Place is bound to both entertain and educate in a superbly humorous, quirky, and easily accessible way.